 The Company may periodically make contributions to the Foundation for Advancing Pediatric Orthopedics (the "Foundation").
 The Foundation was incorporated in 2018 exclusively for pediatric orthopedic research and education and qualifies under IRC 501(c)(3) as an exempt private foundation.
 The mission of the Foundation is to enhance the knowledge and experience, through education and research, of surgical trainees or practicing surgeons who are involved in helping children with orthopaedic disorders and injuries.
 The Foundation is a separate legal entity and is not a subsidiary of the Company; therefore, its results are not included in these consolidated financial statements.
-The Company contributed \$524, \$88 and \$325 to the Foundation during the years ended December 31, 2022, 2021 and 2020, respectively.
+The Company contributed \$286, \$524 and \$88 to the Foundation during the years ended December 31, 2023, 2022 and 2021, respectively.
 These contributions were recorded in general and administrative expenses.

-Comprehensive Income (Loss)
+Comprehensive Loss

-Comprehensive income (loss) is defined as the change in equity during a period from transactions and other events and circumstances from non-owner sources.
-Comprehensive income (loss) includes foreign currency translation adjustments and unrealized gains (losses) on marketable securities.
+Comprehensive loss is defined as the change in equity during a period from transactions and other events and circumstances from nonowner sources.
+Comprehensive loss includes foreign currency translation adjustments and unrealized gains (losses) on marketable securities